robin-a-meade/kscm-feed-processor/README.md

 NOTE: A feature of Spring Boot's fully executable jar is that it changes the `current working directory` to the directory containing the `jar` file.
 That's how it is able to detect the `.conf` file sitting in the same directory.
-It is also what allows us to specify the log file location as relative to the `jar` file location.
+It is also what allows us to specify a relative path to the log file.

 ## Installation as a systemd service
 The above linked spring-boot document has a section on installing as a systemd service.